LIFE STORY

 But I was also less than unhappy to see Canberra put on the spot.

 It was claiming a special relationship with Japan while actively cooperating with the Echelon operation against Japan.
-It was typical of the diplomatic duplicity I had sacrificed career to oppose.
+It was typical of the diplomatic duplicity I had sacrificed a career to oppose.

 Out of obscurity